fossxo/fossxo-gdd/source/gui.rst

 1. The marks and grid.
 The appearance of these depend on the current environment being played.
-However, the marks for all environments use the same center point and have the same selectable hotspot.
+However, the marks for all environments use the same center point and have the same selectable hot spot.
 This ensures consistency between environments when using the mouse.
 2. The background of the game board depends on the current environment.
 3. The hamburger button opens the :ref:`ref-ui-main-menu`.